hardwario/website/content/blog/2021-04-12-hardwario.en.md

 The enormous thanks, of course, goes to all my colleagues - friends.
 During those five years, thirty diverse personalities passed through our company.
 Some have been juggling for a while, and some have been with us from the very beginning.
 But I express huge thanks to everyone who has invested even a minute of their precious lives.
 I love you!

 I also want to thank all those invisible supporters who are watching and cheering for us and with whom we have not yet met.
 I know you exist, and I truly appreciate your favor.
-I also want to apologize to everyone we have disappointed in any way during our existence.
-Believe me, it was not our goal.

 Well, let's move on!
 Day by day, together with you, we will transform today into digital tomorrow.